nikitaagarwala16/download-github-files-chrome-extension/README.md

 # GitHub File Downloader Extension

 ## About
-The GitHub File Downloader is a Chrome extension enables users to download files from GitHub with a single click.
+The GitHub File Downloader is a Chrome extension that enables users to download files from GitHub with a single click.

 ## How to Install (Unpacked Version)
 To install the unpacked version of this extension, follow these steps: